What is a Botnet: Usage and Prevention

 Spam

-Spam botnets can thus be used for one’s criminal business, like selling illegal products online.
-Such a criminal-minded botmaster can also rent this capability to other organizations, such as an advertisement network.
+Spam botnets can thus be used for criminal business, like selling illegal products online.
+A criminal-minded botmaster can also rent this capability to other organizations, such as an advertisement network.

 Advertisement networks can monetize online traffic.
 When a visitor sees an advertisement posted by an advertiser on your popular website, the advertiser is bound to pay you money.
-And if the advertisement is clicked on, this will mean gain of even more money.
+If the advertisement is clicked on, this will mean gaining even more money.

-What a botmaster do is that he creates a website and exploits the system; as a result, he sends artificial traffic to it through their botnet.
+A botmaster creates a website and exploits the system; as a result, he sends artificial traffic to it through their botnet.
 This will be highly profitable if the traffic is driven from residential IPs, as the botnet mainly targets home routers.
-The money gained by such a scam comes from a lawful source and therefore requires no laundering.
+The money gained by such a scam comes from a lawful source and, therefore, requires no laundering.

 Search Engine Optimization